 Article 160 (A) placed a bar on reduction in provincial share in the National Financial Commission (NFC) award.
 The constitution states that the NFC is to be revised after every five years and to periodically make recommendations to the president.

 In the 2010 NFC award, the share of the provinces was increased to 57.5%.
 The amendment of Article 160 (A) prevents the share of provinces from being reduced.
 Therefore, the 18th amendment made provinces relatively strong and ensured provincial autonomy in many matters.
-The enhancement of the Council of Common Interests (CCI) resolved the reaming issues of federation-province relation.
+The enhancement of the Council of Common Interests (CCI) resolved the reaming issues of federation-province relations.

 Revision of Article 140 (A) ensured the devolution of authority and a step towards good governance.
 Each province was asked to create a Local Government System.
 The administrative, political and financial responsibilities were then transferred to the elected representatives of the local governments.